rackerlabs/docs-core-infra-user-guide/cloud_config/compute/index.rst

 ===========================================
 Cloud Servers and Cloud Images are core infrastructure products in the Compute category.

+Everything in the cloud begins with the computing power of Cloud Servers.
+After you create one or several Cloud Servers, you may need to add other services to create a configuration that is ideal for your workload.

 ----

 * To learn key concepts about Cloud Servers,